TinderW/watch-svc/docs/DefaultAPI.md

-Returns not ouath2 account, use it in the case when the account`s refresh token was expired
+Returns not ouath2 account, usex it in the case when the account`s refresh token was expired

 ### Example
 ```swift